-The drive chain must be lubricated after washing the ATV or riding in the rain.
+The drive chain must be lubricated after washing the ATV or riding in the rain or wet areas.

-- Clean the drive chain with kerosene and a small soft brush.
+Clean the drive chain with kerosene and a small soft brush.
 NOTICE: To prevent damaging the O-rings, do not clean the drive chain with steam cleaners, high-pressure washers or inappropriate solvents.
+[ECB00572]

+- 1. O-ring

-[ECB00571] - 2.
-Wipe the drive chain dry. - Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
+- 2. Wipe the drive chain dry.

+- Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
 NOTICE: Do not use engine oil or any other lubricants for the drive chain, as they may contain substances that could damage the Orings.
-[ECB00581]
+[ECB00582]